kr-yashwant/WebCrawler/README.md

 How to run:
 -----------------------
-Checkout the project and invoke runCrawler.bat
+For windows:  Checkout the project and invoke runCrawler.bat

+For Mac/Linux:  Checkout the project, change read/write access for runCrawler.sh using
+                chmod 755 runCrawler.sh
+                and then
+                bash runCrawler.sh

 Give the URL, maximum number of URLs to be written and a file name to which the obtained URLs are to be logged The output will be saved in the file with a .dat extension